soockee/cybersocke.com/README.md

 After exporting your environment, run the server (for example `go run .` from the repository root) and it will fail fast with a clear error if any required config is missing.
 The error lists the missing variables.

 If you intend to run the `set_firebase_claims` utility, ensure the `FIREBASE_IMPERSONATE_SERVICE_ACCOUNT` and `GCP_PROJECT_ID` variables are set in your environment.

----
-If you'd like, I can add a short `example.env.example` file to the repository with the above keys commented out, or a small script to encode JSON files to base64 and write them into `.env` for safer local dev.